1950 Bathurst Street, Toronto, ON, M5P 3K9

 We are a licensed Cemetery Operator with the Bereavement Authority of Ontario: License number CM-04238.

 Holy Blossom Memorial Park is open, with some restrictions.
-If you visit, please wear a facemask/covering, self-screen and ensure that you maintain physical distancing.
+If you visit, we suggest that you please wear a facemask/covering but it is no longer mandated, self-screen and ensure that you maintain physical distancing.

 Please note that entry into the cemetery will not be permitted 15 minutes before our closing time.